Chart Color Schemes

 Health performance in Culburra Beach is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 The most prevalent medical conditions are arthritis (13.8%) and mental health issues (8.8%).
-Conversely, 58.1% report no medical ailments, compared to 59.4% in Rest of NSW.
-Residents aged 65 and over comprise 35.0% (1,759 people), higher than the regional average of 27.8%.
-Health outcomes among seniors are challenging but better than those for the general population.
+Conversely, 58.1% claim to be free from medical ailments, slightly below Rest of NSW's 59.4%.
+Residents aged 65 and over comprise 35.0% (1,759 people), higher than the 27.8% in Rest of NSW.
+Despite this, health outcomes among seniors are notably better than those of the general population.

 Frequently Asked Questions - Health